AISAQCompatible with Milvus 2.6.4+

 build:

-max_degree: 56 # Maximum degree of the Vamana graph
+max_degree: 56 # Controls the maximum number of connections (edges) each data point can have in the Vamana graph

 search: